 Shackles are one of the most used rigging fittings.
 Because the pins are removable, they’re used to make connections to slings, rope, cable, etc. In the category of steel fittings, E-Rigging offers three basic types of rigging shackles: screw pin anchor, bolt type safety anchor, and screw pin chain.

-Most all load rated shackles are forged.
+Generally, most all load rated shackles are forged.
 Forging is the process of heating a piece of steel and hammering it into shape.
 This process creates the desired steel grain structure and makes the fitting stronger.
 The other key process to making shackles is heat treatment.
 The process of quench and tempering makes the shackle body and pin stronger, yet ductile.
 Basically, this process allows the fitting to bend before breaking.

-The shackles offered by E-Rigging are made to meet the performance requirements of U.S. Federal Specification RR-C-271D.
+To ensure reliability, all of the rigging shackles offered by E-Rigging are made to meet the performance requirements of U.S. Federal Specification RR-C-271D.

 As a protective coating, shackles are hot dip galvanized.
 Our galvanized shackles provide long-lasting durability and quality that’ll last for many years to come.
 Manufacturer certificates can be provided on request.
 For more detailed information on our stainless steel or galvanized shackles, contact us!